Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 History.
-Here’s a quick look at some descriptive statistics computed on the whole sample: the anomaly reached its highest level of 1.87 degrees Kelvin in August 1996; it hit a trough of -1.99 in August 1932; it had an average value of -0.26.
+Here's a glimpse of a few summary statistics we calculated on the whole sample: the anomaly reached a maximum of 1.87 degrees Kelvin in August 1996; it registered a minimum of -1.99 in August 1932; it was equal on average to -0.26.

 Latest values